 The above list of disciplinary measures is a range of options that will not always be applicable in every case.
 In some circumstances, it may not be possible to avoid suspending or expelling a student because behavioral interventions, other than a suspension and expulsion, will not be appropriate and available, and the only reasonable and practical way to resolve the threat and/or address the disruption is a suspension or expulsion.
-Students enrolled in the District's State-funded preschool program(s) may be temporarily removed or transitioned to a new program in accordance with federal and State law.
-State law prohibits the expulsion of students from the program(s).

 Corporal punishment is prohibited in all circumstances.
 Corporal punishment is defined as a discipline method in which a person deliberately inflicts pain upon a student in response to the student's unacceptable behavior or inappropriate language, with an aim to halt an offense, prevent its recurrence, or set an example for others.
 PRESSPlus3 It includes slapping, paddling, or prolonged maintenance of students in physically painful positions, or intentional infliction of bodily harm.
-Corporal punishment does not include reasonable force as permitted by 105 ILCS 5/10-20.33 needed to maintain safety for students, staff, or other persons, or for the purpose of self-defense or defense of property.
+Corporal punishment does not include reasonable force as permitted by 105 ILCS 5/10-20.33 needed to maintain safety for students, staff, or other persons, or for the purpose of self defense or defense of property.